-The GDPR will replace the Data Protection Act in May 2018 and will effect every school who processes data on vulnerable individuals who are deserving of protection.
 On the 25th May 2018 when the regulation comes into effect it’s NOT a gradual phasing in.
-You could be prosecuted for single violation and suffer either financially, or by damaged reputation.
+You could be put out of business with a single violation either financially, or by damaged reputation.
 Are you a charity, health organisation, business, school, marketing agency, website?
 It doesn’t matter, to be fair, if you hold or manage data on any E.U. citizen getting compliant and ensuring continued compliance should be your priority.

 You can download our full GDPR guide here.

 This information is not exhaustive.
 It is designed to get you thinking, to get you on the road to compliance and to help us help you make your business secure.
 We are not experts in GDPR but we are experts in I.T.
 If you need help or advice preparing your business or school to be secure now and for future years whether it be encryption, web filtering, multi factor authentication, data backup, email security or any of the other endless security concerns then please call 01326 379 497 or email email@example.com

 GDPR doesn’t take your budget as an excuse for non-compliance – but can you afford not to be compliant.